 - A copy of official college transcripts by June 30, if student has previously attended a college or university other than SC4.

+- Qualified applications will be reviewed by the Health and Human Services division in the summer semester for the HIT program (program starts in August).
+Notification of applicant acceptances and rejections will be mailed.
 Students submitting qualified applications will be accepted to the program on a first-qualified, first-served basis, until all available seats are filled.
 Once all seats are filled, students will be placed on a waitlist for the next available program start.

 Once admitted to the Health Information Technology program, the following expectations are to be met: